Curved Page Divider

 Ask open-ended questions like, “What is important to you in terms of holidays?” or “Did your family celebrate anything during this season?”
 If you're not sure or forgot, do some exploring together.
 Getting to know their background can be bonding and bring them closer to their identity.

-If possible, seek an extended support system with caseworkers, therapists, or cultural mentors to help you learn the child’s heritage and how to respect it during celebrations.
+If possible, seek an extended support system, including caseworkers, therapists, or cultural mentors, to help you learn about the child’s heritage and how to respect it during celebrations.

 Handling Visits, Reunions, or Absences

 For some foster children, holidays also involve a visit with birth families.
-These visits are fun sometimes, painful at other times, or both.
+These visits are sometimes fun, sometimes painful, or both.
 Children may return rawer, emotionally confused, or upset.

-Ahead of time, discuss what to expect with the child.
+Discuss what to expect with the child in advance.
 Let them express their hopes, fears, and doubts.
 After the visit, be there to listen without judging.
 Don’t press for details.
 Simply be a reassuring, firm presence and tell them they’re safe and valued.

 Some other children will suffer profound grief at not being with their family.
 Under such circumstances, recognize the loss.
 Never use too cheerful messages such as “At least you’re here now!”
 Instead, say something like: “I know it’s hard during this time of year”.
 I’m here to talk or just to sit and be quiet together.